vacla/geSuit/README.md

 ##Installing:
 Builds for this plugin may be found [here](http://jenkins.addstar.com.au/job/geSuit), or you can [compile it yourself](#building)

+#1.13
+The 1.0 Version is targetted for 1.13 servers please use 0.9.x builds for 1.12

-Requires [Yamler](https://www.spigotmc.org/resources/yamler.315/) version 2.3 and a MySQL server
+Requires [Yamler](https://www.spigotmc.org/resources/yamler.315/) version 2.4 and a MySQL server

 * Place geSuit.jar (and Yamler) inside your bungee's _plugins/_ folder, and restart BungeeCord.
 * Fill in your MySQL server's information in config.yml (inside the _geSuit/_ folder)